 How strange the inside of a Catholic Church must seem to those who visit one for the first time!
-There are stained glass windows, holy water fonts by all the doors, statues of Jesus, Mary, Joseph, and sometimes a variety of saints statues, religious paintings, stations of the cross plaques along the walls, a crucifix, an altar and a gold or carved wooden box in the center, just behind the altar.
+There are stained glass windows usually displaying symbols of our faith, holy water fonts by all the doors, statues of Jesus, Mary and Joseph, and sometimes even statues of other saints.
+The walls may be painted with images of the saints or adorned with mosaics.
+Each Catholic church displays “stations of the cross” plaques spaced along the walls, an altar on a raised platform centered in the front of the Church with a large crucifix on the wall behind the altar and finally a gold or carved wooden box which is most often in the center of the raised platform, just behind the altar.

 The gold or wooden box is called the Tabernacle, and it is the most important part of the Church.
 Usually hanging from the ceiling or on a stand next to the Tabernacle is a red glass candle holder.
 The red glass holder has a flame burning inside when the Consecrated Hosts are present in the Tabernacle.
 Catholics believe that the Consecrated Hosts are the Body and Blood of our Lord and Savior, Jesus Christ.

-Last evening when listening to an online lecture, the presenter mentioned a stoplight – the red light which we see at every major intersection.
+One evening several weeks ago when listening to an online lecture about a now forgotten topic, the presenter mentioned a stoplight – the red light which we see at every major intersection.
 When the stoplight is red, we know that there may be danger present.
-We have to wait our turn to proceed.
+We have to wait our turn to proceed through the intersection.
 After hearing the presenter’s words about the stoplight, my mind mysteriously jumped to the red glass candle holder in the Church.
-I saw a connection between the red glass candle and the red stoplight even though they are entirely different things.
-They also have entirely different meanings – or do they?
+Was there a connection between the red glass candle and the red stoplight even though they are entirely different things?
+They also have entirely different meanings to us – or should they?

 Several years ago my daughter faced a difficult surgery.
 Since it was day surgery, I had volunteered to stay at the hospital and bring my daughter home once the surgery was completed.
 After the staff had taken my daughter to the surgery suite, I was told to wait in the large waiting area where the surgeon would speak to me after the surgery.
 The waiting room was very crowded and noisy, as it was early in the day and most surgeries were done in the morning.